Matt Wallner Player Props: Twins vs. Mariners

 Matt Wallner At The Plate

-- Wallner is hitting .318 with a double, a home run and three walks.
+- Wallner is hitting .269 with a double, a home run and four walks.

-- Wallner has driven in a run in two games this season, with multiple runs batted in once.
+- Wallner has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored a run in three of 11 games so far this season.
+- He has scored in four of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.